RobOntics/robontics.github.io/index.md

 **IMPORTANT DATES**

-- Submission deadline: October 29th, 2025
+- Submission deadline: September 18th, 2026
+- Notification: October 25th, 2026
-- Notification: November 21st, 2025
+- Speaker registration deadline: November 10th, 2026
-- Camera ready version: December 19th, 2025
+- Camera ready version: November 16th, 2026
-- Workshop: December 10th, 2025
+- Workshop: December 3rd, 2026

 **LIST OF TOPICS (partial)**

-Participants are invited to submit original papers (5-8 pages + references) on the topics of particular interest described above, but contributions are also welcome on topics such as:
+Participants are invited to submit original papers (6-14 pages including references) on the topics of particular interest described above, but contributions are also welcome on topics such as:

 - Foundational issues:
   - Are there some ontological approaches better suited than others for autonomous robotics? why?